johnston9/MS3-Shot-Caller/README.md

   access to the admin features if admin is the session user and this is implemented both in the front-end and back-end.
 If the user is admin they will be given the option to delete a user, upload the latest script, upload the latest shot list or upload new images.
-There is an image UrL checker also on this page.
+There is an image URL checker also on this page.

 <p align="center"><strong>Admin Page 1600px</strong></p>
 <h2 align="center">